SkyDev125/logseq/pages/IST___2___1___SO___Virtual Addressing.md

 					- Swapping occurs if primary memory runs out.
 					- pages/segments that aren't currently in use get moved to secondary memory.
 					- if all segments of a process get transferred, its called "swapped out"
-				- On request
-				  collapsed:: true
-					- Used in segmented memory
-					- OS determines when to load the block into primary memory
-				- On demand
-				  collapsed:: true
-					- Used in paginated memory
-					- A fault is generated when trying to access and OS receives it, loading to primary memory
-				- Prefetching
-				  collapsed:: true
-					- The OS thinks this will be needed soon, so it loads it early hoping it will be helpful.
 				- Swapping
 				  collapsed:: true
 					- Focuses on low priority processes, or blocked processes